Memento

 SetupStatus Quo

 Leonard shoots Teddy in an abandoned building.
-The Polaroid develops in reverse, establishing the film's backward narrative structure and Leonard's world of fragmented memory and revenge.
+The Polaroid develops in reverse, establishing Leonard's world of fragmented memory and violent purpose.

 Theme

 Teddy tells Leonard: "You don't want the truth.
 You make up your own truth."
-This encapsulates the film's exploration of self-deception, memory manipulation, and the stories we tell ourselves.
+The theme of self-deception and the unreliability of memory is stated.

 Worldbuilding